apache/apex-core/README.md

 ##Building Apex

-The project uses Maven for the build.
-Run
+Apex uses Apache Maven for the project management.
+To build and test the project:
 ```
 mvn install
 ```